Content Map Terms

 Find more information about symptoms and other common questions about COVID-19, see:

-- BC Centre for Disease Control: Common Questions
+- BC Centre for Disease Control: Close contacts and contact tracing common questions

 - Public Health Agency of Canada: COVID-19: Symptoms, treatment, what to do if you feel sick